javideas/luck-to-unlock-pixijs-typescript-gsap-game/README.md

 4. **Unlocking**: Enter the correct combination to open the vault door, revealing the treasure with a glitter animation.
 5. **Error Handling**: If an incorrect combination is entered, the game resets with a new combination, and the vault handle spins rapidly as a visual cue.

-## Requirements
+## Features
-- Using the provided assets.
+- Using premaded assets.
-- Implement using PixiJS (version 7 or later) and TypeScript.
+- Implemented PixiJS (version 7+) and TypeScript.
 - Ensure the game is responsive across different screen resolutions.
-- Maintain a minimum of 5 commits in your repository.

-## Bonus Features
 - Use promises instead of `setTimeout` and `setInterval`.
-- Add a shadow to the handle that spins with it.
+- Added a shadow to the handle that spins with it.
-- Include a timer on the keypad to track the time taken to unlock the safe, resetting with each new game.
+- Includde a timer on the keypad to track the time taken to unlock the safe, resetting with each new game.
 - Automatically close the vault door 5 seconds after it opens, with the handle spinning as if resetting, and start a new game.

 ## Technologies Used